Please view our updated COVID-19 Guidelines here.

 What is MainStage?

 MainStage productions are held in our Bell MainStage Theatre.
 MainStage performances bring wonder and excitement to the stage through our commitment to family-oriented theatre.
-There are six productions each year.

 Where do SCCT Mainstage performances take place?